 What if I’m a terrible cook?

 If the thought of actually cooking for another family is terrifying to you, consider take-out.
 Ask the family for some of their favorite restaurants and pick something up.
 I still fondly remember my friend pulling up to my house one sunny spring day with a giant bag from California Pizza Kitchen for our newly expanded family.
-We were delighted, and all my friend did was pick it up on her way home from work and drop it off to us.

 How do I present the meal?